opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param covar: output covariance matrix of the type ``ctype`` and square size.

+    :param ctype: type of the matrixl; it equals 'CV_64F' by default.

+    :param cov_mat: output covariance matrix (specific to C syntax).

     :param mean: input or output (depending on the flags) array as the average value of the input vectors.

+    :param vects: a set of vectors.

     :param flags: operation flags as a combination of the following values: